Domestic Violence Resources in New York City

-They seem to take all women, although they are listed as a domestic violence shelter on the Manhattan Outreach Consortium’s “Street Sheet”.
-Potential guests should arrive in the AM, Monday-Sunday except Tuesday (or Thursday?)
+They are listed as a domestic violence shelter on the Manhattan Outreach Consortium’s “Street Sheet” and appear to take most women.
+Potential guests should arrive in the AM, Monday-Sunday except Tuesday.
 This is a convent of nuns from Mother Theresa’s order.
-In my experience, they do not pick up their phone very often.
+Please note: can be difficult to reach by phone.

 The Dwelling Place of NY, Inc.

 409 W. 40th Street, New York, NY 10018

 Also run by nuns, they seem to take women in many kinds of circumstances, including w/mental illness.
 It is small, 15 beds.

 “We look forward to meeting you and assessing your unique situation.”
 Intake office is open Monday through Friday; 9:30 am to noon.
 Women must be at least 30-years-old to be considered.
 Call (212) 564-7887 for more information.

 Safe Horizon has referrals for shelters/beds and other resources for domestic violence victims.
 Website: http://www.safehorizon.org/

 Safe Horizon is New York City’s largest provider of domestic violence residences, operating both emergency shelters for crisis situations and transitional housing where women move after several months to plan for a future free from violence.
 The shelters offer comprehensive services including counseling, housing assistance, life skills and parenting courses, childcare, and medical aid.